-King James I had encouraged Scottish Protestants to move to Ulster in the 16th century as a cure for overpopulation and to discourage further rebellion.
+King James I had encouraged Scottish Presbyterians to move to Ulster in the 16th century as a cure for overpopulation and to discourage further Irish rebellion.
 They lived there for generations, where they clashed with the Catholics, but prospered from the manufacture of textiles.

 The Puritans accepted the Scots-Irish because of their Protestant religion and because they arrived in organized groups, often led by clergy.
 Plus, they were useful as pioneers in the forests of New Hampshire and along the Kennebec and Eastern rivers in Maine.
 There they acted as buffers from Indians.